 The employees of our subsidiaries are subject to local labor laws and regulations that vary from country to country.

 E. Share Ownership.

-The following table lists, as of February 14, 2023, the number of our ordinary shares owned, and stock options held, by each of the directors and members of our senior management who served as such during the year ended December 31, 2022:
+The following table lists, as of February 14, 2024, the number of our ordinary shares owned, and stock options and restricted share units (RSUs) held, by each of the directors and members of our senior management: